 To start working in collaboration with remote projects, we will need to know the remote URL of the project.
 When using HTTP, the remote will look like this:

-For example, when using a repository from github.com, you can find the remote in the repository home page:
+For example, when using a repository from github.com, you can find the remote on the repository home page:

 Once you know the remote URL, you can add it to your project.

-In our boilerplates you will already have an origin set-up from the boilerplate's repository.
-In those cases you should not remove the original origin, but would need to use another term (e.g.
+⚠️ In our boilerplates, you will already have an origin set-up from the boilerplate's repository.
+In those cases you should not remove the original origin, but you would need to use another term (e.g.

 Add the remote by executing the following command:

-Lets say you have a branch in your local repository called "new-branch."
-That branch can be uploaded doing the following:
+Let's say you have a branch in your local repository called "new-branch."
+That branch can be uploaded by doing the following:

 If someone else has ALSO pushed some changes to that branch, GIT will reject the push and will tell you to first download those changes to your local repository before continuing.